I dig a pony

 Well, you can indicate everything you see

-Yes, you can indicate anything you see
+Yes, you can indicate everything you see

-Oh, now
+Oh now

-I load a lorry
+I dug a pony

 Well, you can syndicate any boat you row